Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Discussion

-Motivated by the oxidation of Nb in grain boundaries, here we model the oxide of Nb as a low-$T_c$ material (impurity phase) and consider a surface defect model that the grain boundaries of Nb are filled with the low-$T_c$ material.
+Motivated by the existence of these low-$T_{c}$ impurity phases, here we consider a phenomenological surface defect toy model in which the grain boundaries of Nb host the low-$T_c$ material (impurity phases).
 Such grain boundaries might serve as weak spots for vortex nucleation.
-As shown later in this section, the proximity effect is active in the grain boundaries.
+As shown later in this section, the proximity effect is active in this model of the grain boundaries.
 Here we consider one possible toy model realization of ``Nb grain boundaries filled with low-$T_c$ material".
-Of course, the toy model (a grain boundary model) considered here is just one possible scenario of surface defects that might be able to qualitatively explain the experimental results.
+Of course, the phenomenological toy model (a grain boundary model) considered here is just one possible scenario of surface defects that might be able to qualitatively explain the experimental results.
+RF vortices are more prone to nucleate at wide grain boundaries compared to narrow ones.
+Consequently, instead of characterizing a typical grain boundary in Nb/Cu films, the toy model is designed to characterize specifically those that are wide.